 Essentially, web hosting entails the server space and technical components to display a website, while a website builder is a visual platform to help you build and design your site.

 Somewhat confusingly, both types of products will often come with both types of services.

-Popular builders like Wix, Weebly, and Squarespace give customers a hands-free and streamlined (if a bit watered down) hosting experience, and many budget web hosting plans include a website builder as a free bonus or paid upgrade.
+Popular builders, such as Wix, Weebly, and Squarespace, give customers a hands-free and streamlined (if a bit watered down) hosting experience, and many budget web hosting plans include a website builder as a free bonus or paid upgrade.

 Some hosts will offer a third-party builder, while others, including GoDaddy and HostGator, develop their own proprietary website builder software.

 |More control over your environment||Easy design and publishing|

 |Can transfer your files if you want a new host||Hundreds of customizable templates|

 |Create and host multiple websites||No technical experience required|

 With web hosting plans, you get MySQL and PHP support on a choice of Linux or Windows servers running Apache (or sometimes NGINX or LiteSpeed) – lots of flexibility and support to run a wide variety of design programs.